-The 48 MHSA Supportive Housing units will be restricted by MHSA regulations.
-Households that qualify for the 48 homeless and mentally ill senior units will have to be homeless and be MHSA eligible.
+The 25 MHSA Supportive Housing units will be restricted by MHSA regulations.
+Households that qualify for the 25 homeless and mentally ill senior units will have to be homeless and be MHSA eligible.
+Of these 25 units, 18 will be reserved for seniors who are MHSA eligible and meet the definition of chronically homeless.
+Chronically homeless is defined as having been continuously homeless for a year or more during the past three years or having experienced four or more episodes of sustained homelessness during the past three years, as defined by the State of California Governor's Homeless Initiative Notice of Funding Availability.
 Because of the size of the units, households will have no more than two people.
-The units will be available to eligible households with incomes at 30% AMI or below.
-One unit will be reserved as a manager's unit.
+The 18 units reserved for chronically homeless MHSA eligible seniors will be available to households who earn incomes of 25% AMI or below and the seven units reserved for homeless MHSA eligible seniors will be available to households who earn incomes of 35% AMI or below.